zhudavi2/SP2-HDM/README.txt

 - A country can no longer (net) export more of a resource than its own production of that resource.

 Other changes:
+- (V8) A successful military removal treaty now only improves relations between the parties to the treaty, instead of affecting relations between the military unit mover and the rest of the world.
 - (V6) Added a console command, print_players, to list all active players.
 Thanks to Fenix for the suggestion.
 - (V6) Added a console command, set_admin_country, that sets the server's admin player by country ID.
 - (V6) Added a console command, set_admin_player, that sets the server's admin player by player ID.